 What are dreams?

 Dreams are a succession of sensations, emotions, ideas, and images that occur involuntarily in a person’s mind during certain stages of sleep.
 Dreams occur in the rapid eye movement (REM) stage of sleep because this is when brain activity is high and most resembles that of being awake.
 When in REM sleep, profound rest stages are a typical time for snoring.
 Despite what might be expected, dreams happen only at the last REM phase of each cycle.
-It would appear that you don’t snore when you dream, as these conditions show up on various rest stages.
+It would appear that you don’t snore when you dream, as these conditions show up in various rest stages.
 There are some mattresses in the market that can help you snore less.
 You can find more on Insidebedroom.

 It’s the continuous movements of the eyes during sleep that identifies REM sleep; however, dreams can occur during other sleep stages, but these dreams tend to be less memorable and much less vivid.
-It is thought that dreams containing particular objects or subjects can tell us about our personality, and what is playing on our minds.
+It is thought that dreams containing particular objects or subjects can tell us about our personalities and what is playing on our minds.

 What do dreams mean?